Skip to main content

 The object model is batch-preserving by default:

-• GPUTable.batches[] contains real GPU record batches with batch-local buffers.
+• GPUTable.batches[] contains real GPU record batches with one batch-local GPUData chunk per selected column.

 • Table-level gpuVectors aggregate those batch-local chunks through GPUVector.data[].